mouseless-eth/Speedrun-Ethernaut-In-Foundry/11_Elevator/README.md

 - `pure`: promises functions that will neither read from nor modify the state.
 Note: Pure replaces constant in more recent compilers.
 - `view`: promises functions that will only read, but not modify the state
 - `default`: [no modifier] promises functions that will read and modify the the state

+You can use the **view function modifier** on an interface in order to prevent state modifications.
+The **pure function modifier** also prevents functions from modifying the state.